Jim’s Random Notes

 We’ll be heading over there tomorrow to pick him up.
 We’ll decide over the weekend whether we’ll be taking him back or continuing the therapy here.

-Charlie Update
+Charlie update

-Charlie has had a very difficult two months.
+Charlie has had a very difficult couple of months.
 He was improving after his back surgery in December, but right after Christmas he had a setback.
 He spent most of a week at the vet’s office, and on New Year’s Day we were on the road with him to Texas A&M University Veterinary school for an MRI.
 The MRI revealed a cyst of some kind on his spinal cord (actually in the membrane around the cord).

 After a few weeks of continued physical therapy and consultations with doctors, we determined that he wouldn’t get better without surgery to remove the cyst.
 So we took him back to A&M on the 20th, and he had surgery on the 21st.
 The surgery lasted about six hours.
 Surprisingly, Charlie was awake and alert the next morning, hungry and in good spirits.
 Debra went to see him over the weekend, and Charlie started physical therapy on Monday of this week.